March 28, 2024

 The company was incorporated in 2011, focusing on project management of oil rig construction, afloat repair, maintenance and fabrication services.
 By 2019, its offerings expanded in line with the market development to include innovative solutions to address vessels’ carbon footprint.

-“Throughout our evolution, we have shifted to become a system integrator,” said Captain Wong.
 Today, Sea Forrest proudly stands as a comprehensive solutions provider, offering a 360° service.

 In 2021 the business was acquired by BH Global and rebranded Sea Forrest Technologies with Sea Forrest Power Solutions and Sea Forrest Engineering as wholly owned subsidiaries.
 Sea Forrest Engineering is focused on equipment and structure fabrication and afloat repairs.
 Meanwhile, Sea Forres Power Solutions fully-supports energy transition in the maritime industry, offering several product lines – full electric propulsion; full electric-ready propulsion; green hybrid propulsion; Green Cabin energy-saving system; SEAGEN marinized lithium-ion batteries; and Energy Cube Containerised energy storage system.